What Advantages Does a Five-String Viola Offer?

 Non-Classical, Ergonomic Options

 So: what can I do for a player who, by reason of physical limitations, cannot play a large viola?
-David Rivinus, years ago, invented a new form which he marketed under the name “Pellegrina.”
-(I actually have played one, once, which was owned by a young violist.
-She bought it for the playing ease and it turned out to be her “daily player for life.”)
+David Rivinus invented a new form, years ago.
+He named the new instrument “Pellegrina.”

-The Pellegrina I played offered the playing length of a 15″ viola, but it possessed the internal space of an 18″ viola!
+The Pellegrina I tried out offered the playing length of a 15″ viola, but it possessed the internal space of an 18″ viola!
 (How is that possible?
-Well, quite honestly, I thought it looked as though it had been designed by Salvador Dali!)
+Well, quite honestly, I thought it looked as though Salvador Dali must have designed it!)
 Mr. Rivinus had dramatically extended the curves of both the upper bass bout and the lower treble bout, so that they “bulged diagonally.”

 This feature provides the internal resonance volume of an 18″ viola.
 But he left the playing length from neck-heel to end-button exactly that of a 15″ viola.
 The player’s hand moved no further from her shoulder than it would have done with a 15″ instrument.